Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 This page details how to transition a program written using PySceneDetect v0.5 to the new v0.6 API.
 It is recommended to review the new :ref:`Quickstart <scenedetect-quickstart>` and :ref:`Example <scenedetect-detailed_example>` sections first, as they should cover the majority of use cases.
 Also see `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ for a set of demonstrations covering many high level use cases.

 PySceneDetect v0.6 is a major step towards a more stable and simplified API.
-The biggest change to most existing workflows is how video input is handled, and that Python 3.6 or above is now required.
+The biggest change to existing workflows is how video input is handled, and that Python 3.6 or above is now required.

-This page covers the most commonly used APIs which require updates to work with v0.6.
+This page covers commonly used APIs which require updates to work with v0.6.
 Note that this page is not an exhaustive set of changes.
 For a complete list of breaking API changes, see `the changelog <https://scenedetect.com/changelog/>`_.

-In many places a backwards compatibility layer has been added to avoid breaking most applications.
-This should not be relied upon and will be removed in the future.
+In some places, a backwards compatibility layer has been added to avoid breaking most applications upon release.
+This should not be relied upon, and will be removed in the future.
 You can call ``scenedetect.platform.init_logger(show_stdout=True)`` or attach a custom log handler to the ``'pyscenedetect'`` logger to help find these cases.

 ===============================================================
 `VideoManager` Class
 ===============================================================

 `VideoManager` has been deprecated and replaced with :py:mod:`scenedetect.backends`.
-For most applications, the easiest way to update this is to use the :py:func:`open_video <scenedetect.backends.open_video>` function:
+For most applications, the :py:func:`open_video <scenedetect.backends.open_video>` function should be used instead:

 .. code:: python